NatyaHans/NH.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Tech. in Biotechnology, Ambala College of Engineering, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* M.Tech. in  Computational and Systems Biology, Jawaharlal Nehru University, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Genetics , University of Florida, 2019 (expected)

 Work experience
 ======